rizesql/reasy/README.md

 # Reasy

-Reasy is an issues management implemented in C++ for a semester project for my OOP class at the University of Bucharest.
+Reasy is an issue management implemented in C++ for a semester project for my OOP class at the University of Bucharest.

 ## Features

 ### 🏢 Workspaces

-Separate your issues per workspace, for easier following of them
+Separate your issue per workspace, for easier following of them

 ### 🤝 Collaboration